crashpodel/psense/content/posts/use-balsamiq-for-wireframing.md

 a) a extensive set of ready-made UI components.

-b) a user interface that is tailored towards helping your choose these components easily.
+b) a user interface that is tailored towards helping you choose these components easily.
 You can pick them through the tab menu menu on top, or (as I prefer) use the handy search bar.

 ![Balamiq has UI components out of the box](/balsamiq-components.png)